Let’s Assume Taxes

 I could not figure out to whom or where AT&T would sell one million Picturephones.
 When I visited sales managers at New York headquarters, I casually said, “You know, I just can’t see one million Picturephones.
 Maybe 200 or 300 thousand.”
 The sales guys were ecstatic because they didn’t believe they could sell one million Picturephones.
 But the million number had been endorsed by Bell Labs and the sales managers couldn’t argue with the PhDs.

 Of course, Bell Labs’ managers didn’t like that I had contradicted them.
 But meanwhile, the AT&T headquarters guys told my bosses, “We love Andy’s research.
 Give him all the support he needs.”
 This created tension that I didn’t ameliorate by continually complaining about Bell Labs’ endemic bureaucracy.
 In 1973 I took a promotion to work at AT&T headquarters.
 The Picturephone?
 A new AT&T chairman killed it after sales stalled at 485 units.
-Now we have Zoom.
+Now we have the Internet and Zoom.

 My first job at AT&T was in the prestigious Corporate Planning Group.
 I was excited because the group was composed mostly of former Bell Labs scientists, and it reported directly to AT&T’s CEO.
 And again, I was disappointed.
 I learned a valuable lesson: if you are interested in planning, never work for an entity with “planning” in its name.
 Planning groups are typically isolated entities with no practical experience and no power to implement their ideas.